 Note: To quickly extrude type while editing with the Type tool, click the 3D button in the options bar.

-To edit the original path, type, or image layer, selected the related mesh in the 3D panel, and click Edit Source in the Properties panel.
+To edit the original path, type, or image layer, select the related mesh in the 3D panel, and click Edit Source in the Properties panel.

 Define ground planes for imported objects

 Quickly create perspective planes with the Vanishing Point filter, and snap an imported object to them.

 - Select an image layer, and choose Filter > Vanishing Point.